-This evening, we shall be beginning a seminar on what does karma actually mean in terms of the Gelug Prasangika presentation.
+This evening, we shall be beginning a seminar on what does karma actually mean in terms of Vasubandhu and Nagarjuna’s presentations.
 This is an extremely important topic, since karma is one of the things that we need to overcome.
-We need to rid ourselves completely of it so that it never arises again, because it is the cause of suffering.
+We need to rid ourselves completely of it so that it never arises again, because it is a cause of suffering.
 Therefore, it’s extremely crucial to identify what exactly karma is.
-If we don’t know what it is, how can we possibly rid ourselves of it, because it’s something within our own mental continuums?
-So, we need to be able to identify karma within ourselves.
+If we don’t know what it is, how can we possibly rid ourselves of it?
+It’s something within our own mental continuums, so we need to be able to identify karma within ourselves.

 Karma in the Context of the Four Noble Truths

-The context of course is the major context that all of Buddha’s teachings fit into: the four noble truths.
+The context of our discussion, of course, is the main context that all of Buddha’s teachings fit into: the four noble truths.
 The first noble truth is that we have true suffering, of which there are three types.
 The first is the so-called suffering of suffering, which refers to unhappiness.
 Next is the suffering of change, which refers to our ordinary type of happiness – happiness that never lasts or satisfies.
 We always want more, and if we have too much, it actually turns into unhappiness, like when we eat too much of our favorite food in one sitting.
+We call this “tainted happiness.”
 The third type is the all-pervasive suffering, which refers to our uncontrollably recurring rebirth.
-That is the word samsara: rebirth with the type of body and mind that will be the support or basis with which we experience unhappiness or ordinary happiness.
+That is the word samsara: rebirth with the type of body and mind that will be the support or basis with which we experience unhappiness or tainted happiness.
 If we didn’t have a body or a mind, we wouldn’t experience happiness or unhappiness, obviously.
-We are, without any control, born with the type of body and mind that will be able to experience this type of happiness or ordinary unhappiness.
-Buddha’s body and mind don't have that.
+We are, without any control, born with the type of body and mind that will be able to experience this type of happiness or unhappiness.
+Buddha’s body and mind don’t have that.

-The third noble truth is the true stopping, which means to rid ourselves completely forever so that it never returns.
+The third noble truth is the true stopping, which means the state of being rid completely forever of true suffering and its true causes so that they never recur.
 What do we want to stop forever?
 We want to stop unawareness, karma, disturbing emotions and attitudes.

 The Varying Presentations of Karma